-The Roman economy was so bad that people unable to pay their mortgages abandoned their properties, renounced their Roman citizenship and went off to live with the barbarians.
+The Roman economy was so bad that people who were unable to pay their mortgages would abandon their properties, renounce their Roman citizenship, and go off to live with the barbarians.

-Diocletian made it so people could never be free from their debts, tying them and their children to the land in perpetuity, creating the feudal system.
+Diocletian made it a law that people could never run away from their debts, tying them and their children to the land in perpetuity, creating the feudal system.

-Medieval Catholic religious orders of the Trinitarians or 'Mathurins' collected donations to ransom people from Muslim slavery.
+Medieval Catholic religious orders of Trinitarians or Mathurins would collect donations to ransom people from Muslim slavery.

 In pre-Columbian America, the Inca Empire had a system of mandatory public service known as mita, similar to the Aztec's tlacotin.
 American Minute-Notable Events of American Significance Remembered on the Date They Occurred

 When Spain conquered the New World in the early 1500's, conquistadors deposed Indian government leaders and ruled in their stead.